 Even after your implants have been successfully integrated into your jawbone, issues can still occur.
 These issues can occur years later.
 One such issue is gum disease.
 If you develop advanced gum disease, the bacteria begin attacking your jawbone.
 This weakens the bone, which can loosen your implants.
 Other issues that can affect your implants later after healing include smoking and facial trauma.

-If you have any additional questions regarding dental implants, the placement process, or if they are right for you, we are here to help.
+If you have any additional questions regarding dental implants, the placement process, or if you may be a candidate, we are here to help.
 Call Downey Oral and Maxillofacial Surgery at 562-459-3311 for more information today.